chadjans1/AutoHotkey/README.md

 Here was my step by step:
 1. Purchase DeLUX T9 from an eBay listing.
 2. Plug-in DeLUX T9 keyboard into a Windows machine and using Windows "Device Manager" find the DeLUX T9 device listing and identify the
 Vendor ID and Hardware ID.
 You will need these for your Intercept INI file.
+In case you are currious about Vendor and Hardware IDs, here is a lookup tool and database.
 3. ...